hamsterbase/hamsterbase-highlighter/README.md

 - Easy to use: simply select the text you wish to highlight and click
 - Save your highlights: easily save your highlights to notion, hamsterbase.

+## Install From Github

+Download the hamsterbase-highlighter-{version}.zip from release page Go to chrome://extensions/ and check the box for Developer mode in the top right.
+Locate the ZIP file on your computer and unzip it.
+Go back to the chrome://extensions/ page and click the Load unpacked extension button and select the unzipped folder for your extension to install it.

 ## Privacy Policy

 We take your privacy very seriously.
 This privacy policy describes how our plugin collects and uses your personal information.